parrt/msds501/notes/computation.md

 &nbsp;&nbsp;&nbsp;&nbsp;*operation 2*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;...

+There is an important implicit understanding about the operations in a loop: The operations in the loop alter the condition.
+Otherwise, the loop would never terminate.
+For example, here is an *infinite loop* that prints "hi" forever.

+*while true*:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;*print "hi"*<br>

+Because the print statement does not alter the condition, *true*, the loop does not terminate.
+As an example of a more proper loop, we might want to print "hi" 5 times.

+*init a counter to 1*<br>
+*while counter <= 5*:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;*print "hi"*<br>
+&nbsp;&nbsp;&nbsp;&nbsp;*add 1 to counter*<br>

+In this case, the condition is altered by the "*add 1 to counter*" operation in the loop.
+When the counter gets to 6, the conditional expression will be false in the loop will terminate.

+### Nested loops

 We can also repeat repeated instructions, which we call a *nested loop*.
-For example, the recipe goes on to say:
+For example, the risotto recipe goes on to say:

 > Continue adding broth 1/2 cup at a time, stirring continuously, until the liquid is absorbed and the rice is *al dente*, about 15 to 20 minutes.